UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

-# DIY Laptop Cooling Pad
+# DIY Laptop Cooling Station
-A cooling pad for laptops that can be controlled wirelessly or using buttons.
+A cooling station for laptops that can be controlled wirelessly or using buttons.

 :::info